MSI Laptop

 The laptop features an HGST 750GB hard drive.

-Remove one screw securing the SSD and take it out.
+Remove the screw securing the SSD and pull it out from the M.2 slot.

-Remove one screw securing the wireless card and disconnect two antenna cables.
+Remove the screw securing the wireless card and disconnect the two antenna cables.
 You can remove the wireless card.

 Wireless card

-Remove one screw securing the audio board.
+Remove the screw securing the audio board.
 You can remove the audio board.

-The MSI GS70 comes with two 8GB RAMs.
+The MSI GS70 comes with two 8GB RAM modules.

 Related Articles